photo/frontend/documentation/api/PostTagDelete.markdown

 ----------------------------------------

 <a name="purpose"></a>
-### Purpose of the Create Tag API
+### Purpose of the Delete Tag API

-This API is used internally to create a tag.
+This API is used internally to delete a tag.
-External applications should use the [Photo Update API](http://theopenphotoproject.org/documentation/api/PostPhotoUpdate) to create tags.
+External applications should use the [Photo Update API](http://theopenphotoproject.org/documentation/api/PostPhotoUpdate) to delete tags.

 ----------------------------------------